thekhalidsha/portfolio-readme/NetworkzSystems.md

 ## 📝 License

 This project was developed under freelance terms.
 Source code is proprietary and confidential.
-All rights reserved by [https://networkzsystems.com](**Networkz Systems**).
+All rights reserved by [**Networkz Systems**](https://networkzsystems.com).

 ---